-Step 5: Remind your attendees through an email campaign (through HubSpot or webinar provider) for a week before, a few days before, and the day of your webinar.
-This will serve the purpose of keeping your attendees excited about it as well as reminded to attend.
+Step 5: Remind your attendees through an email campaign (through HubSpot or a webinar provider) for a week before, a few days before, and the day of your webinar.

-Start your webinar campaign and use your registration links to get people excited to sign up for your webinar.
-Use an email campaign to notify your regular website visitors, leads, and social media followers that you have a webinar available.
+Start your webinar campaign and use your registration links to get people excited to sign up.
+Use an email campaign to notify your website visitors, leads, and social media followers that you have a webinar available.

-Step Three: Promote your webinar through scheduled social media posts.
+Step 3: Promote your webinar through scheduled social media posts.
 Include links to the landing page and create a hashtag on Twitter.

 Pro Tip: Invite your community to share questions about the topic leading up to the webinar to start conversations, while increasing engagement and attendance.